The University of Montpellier has signed a five-year partnership agreement with the Institut Agro in Montpellier

 The University of Montpellier and Montpellier SupAgro have maintained close ties for many years in the areas of education and scientific policy.
 These collaborations were further strengthened in 2017 with the accreditation of the I-SITE MUSE project, led by the University of Montpellier, with Montpellier SupAgro serving as one of its partners.

-Since the creation of Institut Agro on January 1, 2020, Montpellier SupAgro has become an affiliated school of this new national institution, which also includes Agrocampus Ouest in Rennes and Angers, and will soon include AgroSup Dijon.
+Since the creation of Institut Agro on January 1, 2020, Montpellier SupAgro has become an affiliate school of this new national institution, which also includes Agrocampus Ouest in Rennes and Angers, and will soon include AgroSup Dijon.

 An agreement to formalize the terms of the collaboration